Krushna-Nanda/Javascript-Notes/01_Basics/Time_Date_in_depth/README.md

 ```

 You are using the `Date.now()` method to get the current timestamp in milliseconds and assign it to the variable `x`. `Date` is both a constructor for creating `Date` objects and a namespace that contains static methods like `now()`.

+### its not complete yet , its complex topic , we will understand it later ............